reuk/wayverb/docs_source/context.md

 ### Proposed Solution

-It appears that an approach combining geometric and wave-based methods will be most flexible in achieving both accuracy and efficiency: wave-based methods are accurate but slow; and geometric methods are faster but less accurate.
-Accuracy and efficiency can be balanced by adjusting the proportion of the output generated with each method.
+It appears that an approach combining geometric and wave-based methods will be most flexible in achieving both plausibility and efficiency: wave-based methods are accurate but slow; and geometric methods are faster but more approximate.
+Efficiency can be balanced against output quality by adjusting the proportion of the output generated with each method.
 The Wayverb project puts forward an acoustic simulator based on this hybrid method.

 To achieve the goal of accessibility, the Wayverb program runs on consumer hardware, and is accessed through a graphical interface which allows